Guide to Graduate Study in History

 Students admitted to the Ph.D. program are awarded fellowship packages renewable for up to five years, and they should aim to complete the Ph.D. within five years.
 The program is the same whether or not the student has received an M.A. degree from another institution.

 Students must be in residence at the University for the first three years of the program.
+We do not offer an option of enrollment on a part-time basis.
 During this time students complete the required coursework, take the general examinations for the Ph.D., work with undergraduates as graduate teaching assistants, complete a prospectus for the Ph.D. dissertation, and begin dissertation research.
 During the remaining years the student will research, write, and defend the doctoral dissertation.
 Students do not serve as teaching assistants during their first year of study.
 They are expected, by the terms of their fellowships, to serve as half-time teaching assistants in six semesters, usually in years 2-4.
 A funded student who receives an external award that pays the cost of living for a semester in which he or she would normally be expected to serve as a teaching assistant will not be required to teach during that semester.

 The graduate program in history is small, highly selective, and well supported by the University.
 If a student is admitted, the University will provide a competitive financial package that will include a stipend for living expenses, remission of tuition, and cover the cost of University fees and single-coverage health insurance.
 Continuation in the program and renewal of the fellowship is contingent on meeting standards for academic performance judged in the annual evaluations mentioned later in this Guide.
 The University and the Department also provide other financial support, awarded on a competitive basis for student research, including travel to archives, presentations of research at scholarly conferences, and language study at the University or at some other US or foreign institution.